Table of Contents Hide

 Who doesn’t love food?
 Chowing down an entire pizza pie or polishing off a mug of the sundae is something most of us just can’t resist.
 Food apart from being tasty is also the essential key to survival for every living organism.
 However, one should ensure that food mainly serves its purpose of keeping the body functioning well.
 And should not act as one of the risk factors for causing health problems.
 In this article, we will look at what exactly foods to avoid with high blood pressure.

 The reason why we are discussing food is that it is one of the major factors which can be monitored and controlled actively.
-The main source of increase in BP is salt intake.
+The main source of the increase in BP is salt intake.
 Salt releases sodium in the bloodstream.
 During the filtration process in the kidneys, excessive sodium adversely affects its efficiency.
 This leads to increased sodium in the blood.
-Ultimately, it increases pressure in blood vessel and raises your blood pressure.
-However, this can be avoided by moderating the consumption foods that increases sodium levels in the body.
+Ultimately, it increases pressure in blood vessels and raises your blood pressure.
+However, this can be avoided by moderating the consumption of foods that increases sodium levels in the body.

 1. Alcoholic Beverages

 - The downsides of alcohol among numerous other things are that it also increases blood pressure.

 - If not completely avoided then the consumption should be strictly limited to just a single drink every day.
 That too is stretching the limit.

 Also, read about: Is Beer Good For Health?

 2. Canned Food Products

 The “can” of a canned product contains an industrial chemical called BPA or bisphenol-A. It is used to strengthen the container (or can in this case).
 Here’s how it contributes to the reason why canned products made the list:

-- The structure of BPA has the ability to ape the behavior of hormones found in a human body.
-Thus it can adversely alter the bodily functions.
+- The structure of BPA has the ability to ape the behavior of hormones found in the human body.
+Thus it can adversely alter bodily functions.

 - In men and women, studies have shown that BPA can cause infertility.